Ortho-integral surfaces: Appendix: Ptolemy relations and their generalizations

-Thus one has the formula of the sum of two roots: $PD+PB=\dfrac{2(ac+b)}{a^2-1}.PA+\dfrac{2(ab+c)}{a^2-1}.PC.$ \end{proof} \textbf{Remark.} If $P$ is identical to one of the four geodesics, then the orthorectangle relation becomes the Pythagorean relation.
+Thus the sum of the two roots gives us the relation: \end{proof} \textbf{Remark.} If $P$ is identical to one of the four geodesics, then the orthorectangle relation becomes the Pythagorean relation.